selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 cache[n] = fib(num - 1, cache) + fib(num - 2, cache);
 return cache[n];
 ```

+Either way you assign a cache key to the result of the function (as long as you return the function result) you should be good to go.

 **Here is a way to do it in ES5 if** _that's your thing_: